Professor Emma Dillon

 Expertise and Public Engagement

-Emma has appeared on Radio 3’s ‘Early Music Show’ with Catherine Bott (2012).
+Emma has appeared on Radio 3’s ‘Early Music Show’ with Catherine Bott (2012), and on Radio 3's 2013 feature 'Our Lady of Paris' with Simon Russell Beale.

-Emma was Program Chair for the American Musicological Society meeting in 2012, and also served on the AMS Committee for Graduate Education.
+Emma served as a Director-at-large of the American Musicological Society (2014-2016), and as Programme Chair for the Society's annual meeting in 2012.
 She has been a member of the editorial boards for Plainsong and Medieval Music, the Journal of the Royal Musical Association, and the University of Pennsylvania Press.
-From 2011-12 she was a Penn Fellow at the University of Pennsylvania.
-She has often served as external evaluator for the Mellon Foundation, Institute for Advanced Study, ACLS, and regularly reviews articles and manuscripts for publication.